 Dickinson Festival of Lights takes over Paul Hopkins Park in the Southeast Houston–area.
 Countless lights, concession stands, pictures with Santa, and a decorate-your-own-cookie factory.
 This mesmerizing walk-thru event offers free admission, shuttle service and parking.

-The Woodlands Town Center offers a colourful light display in the city setting.
+The Woodlands town center offers a colourful light display in the urban setting.
 The vibrant scenes and installations concentrate near the Town Center ice rink.
 The trees along the Woodlands Waterway are worth the admiration while they are glowing with hundreds of lights.

-The Festival of Lights at Moody Gardens features dozens of holiday activities, like ice skating and holiday films.
-One of the biggest holiday festivals in the region, it features more than one million lights combined in 100 animated light displays synchronized with music and other sounds.
-Moody Gardens also has an outdoor ice skating rink, ice sculptures of animals, The Arctic Slide and Santa's residence.
+The Holiday in the Gardens at the Moody Gardens features dozens of holiday activities, like ice skating and holiday 3D films.
+One of the biggest holiday festivals in the region, Festival of Lights features more than one million lights combined in 100 animated light displays synchronized with music and other sounds.
+Moody Gardens also has an outdoor ice skating rink, ice sculptures of animals, The Arctic Slide, train rides, great food, and Santa's residence.

 Zoo Lights at the Houston Zoo are perfect for walks with children as there are many animal-themed displays, transforming the zoo into a winter wonderland.